ayohana/TenantAPI/README.md

 ## User Stories

 * As a manager, I want to be able to view (`GET`) and add (`POST`) contact information of tenants.
-* As a manager, I want to view (`GET`) contact information by a tenant's apartment number or their last name.
+* As a manager, I want to view (`GET`) a list of contact information by apartment name, apartment number or by a tenant's last name.
 * As a manager, I want to be able to update (`PUT`) and remove (`DELETE`) tenants.
 * As a developer, I want to add a feature of API versioning so that I can keep different versions when I upgrade the application.